samaaron/tau5/gui/spectra/README.md

 ## Security
 - The MCP server uses stdio transport (no network sockets)
-- Chrome DevTools Protocol only listens on localhost:9223
+- Chrome DevTools Protocol only listens on localhost (default port 9220 for channel 0)
 - CDP is only enabled in dev mode (not in production builds)
 - All external navigation is blocked by Tau5's sandboxed web views